hadley/adv-r/OO-essentials.md

 ### Defining classes and creating objects

 S3 is a simple and adhoc system: there is no formal definition of a class.
 To make an object an instance of a class, you just take an existing base object and set the class attribute.
 You can do that during creation with `structure()`, or after the fact with `attr<-()`.
-However, if you're modifying an existing object, it's better to use `class()` since this communicates your intent more clearly.
+However, if you're modifying an existing object, using `class<-()` will more clearly communicate your intent:

 ```R
 # Create and assign class in one step